krisrs1128/clouds_dist/README.md

 # clouds_dist

-To run the training script, should be able do to somethign like
+To run the training script, should be able do to something like

 ```
 module load singularity